cdktf/cdktf-provider-snowflake/docs/schema.go.md

 - *Type:* *string

-Specifies the identifier for the schema; must be unique for the database in which the schema is created.
+Specifies the identifier for the schema;

+must be unique for the database in which the schema is created.
+When the name is `PUBLIC`, during creation the provider checks if this schema has already been created and, in such case, `ALTER` is used to match the desired state.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.94.0/docs/resources/schema#name Schema#name}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.94.1/docs/resources/schema#name Schema#name}

 ---